-In addition, start looking into treatment centers and make a list of a few that may be a good fit for your loved one.
+In addition, start looking into treatment and rehab centers specializing in addiction and co-occurring depression and make a list of a few that may be a good fit for your loved one.
 If you have any questions, admissions staff at your chosen treatment centers will be happy to talk with you.

-Once your loved one decides it is time to enter treatment, share your list of treatment centers with her and offer to help ease her transition into treatment.
+Once your loved one decides it is time to enter treatment and rehab for her addiction and depression, share your list of treatment centers with her and offer to help ease her transition into treatment.
 Offer to help with logistical issues such as setting up appointments with treatment center staff and arranging transportation.
-While your loved one is in treatment, make sure to continue to actively support her.
+While your loved one is in treatment at her chosen rehab center for her addiction and depression, make sure to continue to actively support her.